Cross-Lane Communication: When Lanes Need to Talk

 The Cost of Communication

-However, these costs enable algorithms impossible with purely independent processing.
+But these costs enable algorithms impossible with purely independent processing.
 Base64 decoding with cross-lane communication can be significantly faster than scalar alternatives.
-The edge case of generating code for computer with no SIMD will be interesting to see if it impact the performance compared to current code.
+The edge case of generating code for a computer with no SIMD will be interesting to see if it impacts performance compared to current code.

 The Complexity Question

-Base64 decoding demonstrates how cross-lane operations can replace hand-written assembly with portable Go code.
-But this raises a fundamental question: Is the added complexity worth it?
+Cross-lane operations can replace hand-written assembly with portable Go code.
+Is the added complexity worth it?

 The Minimal Alternative

-Perhaps the real question is whether we need the full suite of cross-lane operations, or if reduction alone would cover the majority of practical use cases:
+Do we need the full suite of cross-lane operations, or would reduction alone cover most practical use cases?

 // Simple parallel processing with reduction